 It is difficult, no, impossible, to imagine anything of significance occurring in humankind’s external environment that does not involve – indeed, require in an absolutely essential sense -- the use of cement, concrete, and the heavy equipment that makes it all happen.
 Take a short trip anywhere.
 Around the world, across the country, across your community, or down the block: it is virtually certain that on that trip you will see what can be referred to without exaggeration, as “concrete in action!”

-Not a topic of much contemplation by most people, concrete and the equipment that is used to make it are so integral to civilization and yet so complex in their origins, development, and applications, that it is almost only that group of people, the “concrete guys,” as Chaparral’s CEO and Managing Partner refers to them, that give the idea of concrete, cement, cement mixers, concrete pumping trucks, mobile and fixed concrete plants, concrete batching plants, and other equipment vital to the concrete and heavy construction industry much systematic thought.
+Not a topic of much contemplation by most people, concrete and the equipment that is used to make it are so integral to civilization and yet so complex in their origins, development, and applications, that it is almost only that group of people, the “concrete guys,” as Heavy Truck and Mixer, LLC’s CEO and Managing Partner refers to them, that give the idea of concrete, cement, cement mixers, concrete pumping trucks, mobile and fixed concrete plants, concrete batching plants, and other equipment vital to the concrete and heavy construction industry much systematic thought.
 Stopping for a minute, however, to think about it, one is struck by the very idea that quite literally nothing gets “built” or significantly changed today – and, indeed, historically – without concrete and the equipment that is used in its manufacture and distribution in any civilization.

 Throughout the world, and throughout history, humankind has sought to mold and manipulate the environment in which we live to meet the changing needs of the human creature.
 It is difficult, or impossible, to imagine projects that represent human progress in any significant way that do not involve and require cement mixing, pumping, transporting, and all of the complex engineering related to the use of concrete equipment and all of the processes that comprise its practical foundation.